 In March of 1633, Ipswich was called Agawam; Masconomet, Sagamore Indian of Agawam, received of John Winthrop the sum of 20 pounds for all land lying and being in the Bay of Agawam.
 The date of the deed was June 28, 1638.
 John Wilson was the first Pastor; others were Thomas Parker and Nathaniel Ward.

+First Church was established as a meeting house to worship God, to socialize and conduct the business of the settlement.
 The first meeting house was built of log and thatch surrounded by a stone fort.
-In 1646 the first meeting house was sold to Thomas Firman for 50 shillings.
+In 1646 the first meeting house was sold to Thomas Firman for 50 shillings, so that a second building could be constructed, with closets for containing the cannons.
 A new edifice was erected.
 This building had a hip roof with a bell at the apex.
 Richard Saltonstall presented the bell.
 This bell was not only rung for worship but also at 5 A.M., at noon and at nine in the evening of everyday for curfew.

 The interiors of the old churches were bare, furnished only with the Bible, the psalm book and the hourglass to render visible the length of the sermon.
 The order of seating was rigid.
 On one side of the aisle sat the Magistrates of Ipswich; behind them sat the lesser gentry and substantial yeomen.
 Behind them sat the servants and the poor.
 Across the aisle sat the wives arranged also by order of station.
 Before them, in the pulpit, stood the Pastor, clad in black gown.